gsoft-inc/wl-web-configs/docs/tsup/configure-dev.md

 ├── tsup.dev.ts
 ```

-Then, open the newly created file and export the [tsup](https://tsup.egoist.dev/) configuration by using the `defineDevConfig(options)` function provided by this library:
+Then, open the newly created file and export the [tsup](https://tsup.egoist.dev/) configuration by using the `defineDevConfig(options)` function:

 ```ts tsup.dev.ts
 import { defineDevConfig } from "@workleap/tsup-configs";